kyma-project/serverless/docs/user/tutorials/01-30-manage-functions-with-kyma-cli.md

-# Manage Functions with Kyma CLI
+# Manage Functions With Kyma CLI

 This tutorial shows how to use the available CLI commands to manage Functions in Kyma.
 You will see how to: